China prepares large-scale rollout of coronavirus vaccines

 Vaccines from Sinovac and Sinopharm were approved for emergency use in July.

-In October, Zhejiang province south of Shanghai offered the public vaccination under emergency use authorization.
+In October, Zhejiang province south of Shanghai offered the public vaccination under emergency use authorisation.
 It said people considered high-risk would get priority.

-In November, the Communist Party secretary for Sinopharm said almost 1 million people had received its vaccine.
+In November, the Communist Party secretary for Sinopharm said almost one million people had received its vaccine.

 In September, Sinovac's CEO said about 3,000 of its employees had taken their vaccine.
 He said the company provided tens of thousands of doses to the Beijing city government.